DATA PRIVACY POLICY

 LEGAL BASIS AND PURPOSE OF DATA PROCESSING

-- Preparation of statistics and analyses,
+- Preparing statistics and analyses,

-- Marketing activities,
+- Carrying out marketing activities,

-- Fulfillment of other record-keeping obligations,
+- Fulfilling other record-keeping obligations,

 OTHER DATA PROCESSING PURPOSES